Naitik4516/Gravia-5/README.md

 Thank you for your support and for choosing Gravia.
 Together, we're shaping the future of desktop AI virtual assistants!

-Certainly!
-Here's the addition of the warning about the preview version:

 ## Upcoming Features
  - Wake word detection
  - Multi-language support